AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/40-quality-groups.md

 Say you have a network with 10 chains: $C_0, C_1, C_2, ..., C_9$.
 If the networks are separate, then you have 10 groups of miners: $M_0, M_1, M_2, ..., M_9$.
 They have to choose one chain to mine on, so the distribution of miners is expected approximate the distribution of normalized block rewards + tx fees.
 The proportions of block rewards between $C_i$ & $C_j$ don't really matter, we expect the mining groups $M_i$ & $M_j$ will just sort themselves out due to market forces.
 For simplicity, though, this example assumes that mining rewards and the distribution of miners is an even 10% across the board.

-If the network has spare capacity (i.e. txs are mostly cleared out with each block; the mempool for each chain is ~empty) then we have a situation like this:
+If the network has spare capacity (i.e., txs are mostly cleared out with each block; the mempool for each chain is ~empty) then we have a situation like this:

 Set $t=0$ to be immediately after a block is published on a chain. then, as $t$ progresses, txs with fees should build up in the mempool, so $TxFees \propto t$.
 The reward for mining a block is $r + TxFees$ for some block reward, $r$. if $TxFees \propto t$ then $r + TxFees \propto K + t$ for some constant $K$.